dmiller/clojure-clr-next/_drafts/2025-10-16-tag-youre-int.md

 ClojureCLR has a few more classes than ClojureJVM here because we have to deal with properties in addition to fields and methods.
 Fields and properties share enough characteristics that they can share a base class, `InstanceFieldOrPropertyExpr` or `StaticFieldOrPropertyExpr`.

-The classes under `HostExpr` handle `HasClrType` and `ClrType` in almost identically.
+The classes under `HostExpr` handle `HasClrType` and `ClrType`  almost identically.
 There are two ways type information is available.
 If the method or property or field is known, i.e., we have identified a `Type` and corresponding `MethodInfo`, `PropertyInfo`, or `FieldInfo`, then the type is available from that.
 Or the user can supply a type hint on the interop call expression.
 If we are in a reflection situation and do not have the `MethodInfo`, `PropertyInfo`, or `FieldInfo`, then the type hint will be all that we have.
 If both are availble, there are two circumstances:  For field/property, the user type hint takes precedence.
 For method calls, it's a bit more complicated.
 See below.

 `InstanceFieldExpr` and `InstancePropertyExpr` are almost identical.
 Let's use the former: